Wall Street regulators face budget crunch under new spending deal

 WASHINGTON (Reuters) - Two of Wall Street’s top regulators are due to receive much smaller increases in their budgets than they requested, potentially hobbling their ability to police the markets for wrongdoing.

-The $1.1 trillion spending bill unveiled by the U.S. House of Representatives and Senate would allot the U.S. Securities and Exchange Commission $1.35 billion for the fiscal year ending September 30, 2014.
+The $1.1 trillion spending bill unveiled by the U.S. House of Representatives and Senate would allot the U.S. Securities and Exchange Commission $1.35 billion for the fiscal year ending September 30, 2014, a figure the agency said “falls far short of what we need to fulfill our responsibilities.”

-The Commodity Futures Trading Commission, meanwhile, would get $215 million for the remainder of the fiscal year.
+The Commodity Futures Trading Commission would get $215 million for the remainder of the fiscal year.

 Both budget numbers are well below the funding levels requested by President Barack Obama, and represent very small increases to their current spending levels, despite the new responsibilities each have taken on after the financial crisis.